DigitalPhilosopher/SpeakerRecognition/README.md

   --frozen FROZEN       Whether the frontend model is jointly trained or frozen during training (1=frozen, 0=joint) --embedding_size EMBEDDING_SIZE
-                        Size of the embedding vector (default: 192) --batch_size BATCH_SIZE
+                        Size of the embedding vector (default: 192) --device DEVICE       Which device to use (per default looks if cuda is available) --batch_size BATCH_SIZE
                         Batch size for training (default: 8) --epochs EPOCHS       Number of training epochs (default: 25)